apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Volume specified high watermark threshold, it will override the component level threshold.
+<p>Defines the high watermark threshold for the volume, it will override the component level threshold.
 If the value is invalid, it will be ignored and the component level threshold will be used.</p>
 </td>
 </tr>